AbdulsaboorS/AbdulsaboorS/README.md

 What I'm Building Now:

-Miraj: Think of Islamic BeReal, that's all I can say for now tho..

-Veil: A browser extension designed to help anime fans avoid spoilers while they catch up on their favorite series.

-My Focus: I am currently deep-diving into mobile app development and building out the native Swift version of Miraj to get it ready for a real-world launch.
+Programmable-Video: An agent-native product video studio built on Cloudflare

+Docs-Trials: Give your docs to a coding agent and have them test out if its agent ready

 Previous work where I shipped a few smaller projects to get my feet wet:

 [Interactive 3D portfolio](https://abdulsaboors.github.io/Portfolio/): Personal Porfolio highlighting all my experiences, projects, and activities through a 3D click through experience

+Veil: A browser extension designed to help anime fans avoid spoilers while they catch up on their favorite series.

 Fantasy sports bots for basketball: Saved me from my last place punishment by winning me some games :D